 If you are interested in being a Christian youth worker, then the BA (Hons) Theology and Youth Ministry could be ideal for you.
-It aims to combine an excellent grounding in Christian theology with the opportunity to learn from some of the leading figures in Christian youth work in the UK today.
-It will prepare you spiritually, practically and theologically for the challenges of this vital ministry.
+It aims to combine an excellent grounding in Christian theology alongside reflection on the latest ideas, issues and challenges in youth ministry thinking and practice.
+The programme is run by dedicated Youth Ministry Tutors and also provides an opportunity to learn from some leading figures in Christian youth work in the UK today.
+In addition students have the chance to learn alongside those training for other forms of Christian ministry.
+It will prepare you spiritually, practically and theologically for the challenges of ministry among young people today.

 Students need to set aside:

 Each Monday in term time (3 x 10 week terms per year) to attend our study centre, St Mellitus College, London

 2 Academic Teaching Weeks per year (Monday – Friday, 9am – 5pm).

 An additional full day per week (minimum) for private study

 Studying this degree at St Mellitus College offers students theology and training at the heart of the local church; excellence in academic theological teaching; practical youth ministry training with a focus on issues of theology and practice in contextual youth ministry; and exposure to fellow students from a wide range of backgrounds and contexts.

 If you have any further queries, please email us at firstname.lastname@example.org.